ashupk/ashupk/README.md

 ## I'm a Learner, Explorer, Analyst, and Writer!!

-- 🔭 I just earned these certificates: [Become A VS Code SuperHero!][course]!
+- 🔭 I just earned these [certificates](https://linktr.ee/aaaratebond)
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 😅
 - 👯 I’m looking for companies to build their analytics
 - 🥅 2021 Goals: To be alive
 - ⚡ Fun fact: I'm a polyglot, and I love to play piano